Flexberry/flexberry.github.io/pages/trainings/developers-school/module2/tds_module2-tasks.en.md

 * Working with Kanban boards, and plan the iteration
 * To work with Git and TFVC repository, to tie code changes to tasks
 * Create server builds
-* Automatisierte releases of the application on the basis of performance of the server builds
+* To automatisierte releases of the application on the basis of performance of the server builds
-* Use "closed" package repository on the Azure-based Artifacts
+* Use gallery-based packet Azure Artifacts

 ## Assignments for module